Require authentication for certain content

 ...

-Depending on whether you’ve followed along with the Advanced content series, the ArticlePageArticleContent field may or may not exist in the ArticlePage type.
+Depending on whether you’ve followed along with the Advanced content series, your page may use legacy (ArticlePageContent) or newer (ArticlePageArticleContent) fields.
+The access check should account for both.

-Then, use your new method in the article page controller, returning the 403 Forbidden status code when the current visitor is unauthenticated and the item is secured.
+Then, use your new method in the article page controller, returning the 403 Forbidden status code when the current visitor lacks access.

 C#